pavelsaman/pavelsaman.github.io/_posts/2019-09-26-harry-potter-word-frequency.md

 When I have a look at the file, there're a few problems with the text:
 1. some words use both `[A-Z]` and `[a-z]` ranges
-2. there are some numbers (page numbers etc.) that I don't consider as numbers
+2. there are some numbers (page numbers, etc.) that I don't consider as numbers
 3. there are empty lines
 4. there's punctuation that can spoil individual words
 5. but not all `[[:punct:]]` is problematic - e.g. `you've` is alright